 Dr. Schillace is managing editor of Culture, Medicine, and Psychiatry and Research Associate/Public Engagement for the Dittrick Museum of Medical History.
 Dr. Schillace has written fiction and non-fiction and blogs for Inside Higher Ed, Huffington Post, Belt Magazine and the Centre for Medical Humanities, Durham (UK).
 In addition to academic articles, she is co-editor of a collection titled Unnatural Reproductions and Monstrosity (Cambria 2014) and a cultural history about grief ritual, Death’s Summer Coat (Elliott and Thompson, 2015).
 As part of her further adventures in history, medicine and literature, she created the Fiction Reboot | Daily Dose blog.

-Brandy grew up in an underground house in abandoned coal mining territory near a cemetery.
+Dr Schillace grew up in an underground house in abandoned coal mining territory near a cemetery.
 It does things to you (like convince you to get a PhD).
 It also encourages a particular brand of fictive output.
 Taking a cue from Edward Gorey and John Bellairs, she writes fantasy gothic and YA fiction, but with a medical twist.
-Her first series, The Jacob Maresbeth Chronicles, will be out spring 2014 with Cooperative Trade Press.
-She is also working on a second series, The Witchwood at Nob’s End, plus a mystery titled Here Comes Troubelle, anda novel about rogue scholarship and nefarious goats.
+Her first series, The Jacob Maresbeth Chronicles, is out with Cooperative Press.
+Other books in the works include The Witchwood at Nob’s End, plus a mystery series and a novel about rogue scholarship and nefarious goats.